oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.1.1 ( May 12, 2020 ) =
+* Added an option to disable keyboard shortcuts in the Undo module.
+* Added "Oxy Toolbox settings have been saved." success message after pressing the Save Changes button on the plugin's settings page.

 = 1.1 ( May 11, 2020 ) =
 * Disabled undo and redo in the class name fields and fixed error upon undoing/redoing after adding a class name.